koboldpress/black-flag-docs/documentation/roll-formulas.md

 > **Note:** Replace the `*` in any of the following formulas with a spell slot: either `circle-1` for a specific circle or `pact` for pact slots.

+- `@spellcasting.dc` - Spellcasting DC of the spellcasting class with the highest ability.
 - `@spellcasting.maxCircle` - Maximum spell circle cast-able by the character across all classes
 - `@spellcasting.slots.*.max` - Max slots
 - `@spellcasting.slots.*.spent` - Spent slots